Placental Lakes – Do They Affect Pregnancy?

-Complications of Placental Lakes
+Are There Complications of Placental Lakes?

 1. Placental Abruption

-2. High Blood Pressure or Pre-eclampsia
+2. High Blood Pressure or Preeclampsia

-Preeclampsia is a serious pregnancy-related problem but is not caused by placental lakes.
-In fact, obesity, lesions in the placenta or the body’s failure to process insulin effectively are primary causes of preeclampsia.
-High Blood Pressure can be caused by being overweight or due to stress and is not connected to placental lakes.
+Preeclampsia is a serious pregnancy-related problem, but is not caused by placental lakes.
+In fact, obesity, lesions in the placenta, or the body’s failure to process insulin effectively are primary causes of preeclampsia.
+High blood pressure can be caused by being overweight or due to stress, and is not connected to placental lakes.

 3. Premature Labour

 Placental lakes may sound like an ominous medical term and cause worry amongst expectant mothers.
 It may so happen that your doctor may not even report its sighting during an ultrasound.
-Fortunately, you are not the only one to be detected with it as most placentas can have one and sometimes even three placental lakes around the third trimester.
+Fortunately, you are not the only one to be detected with it, as most placentas can have one and sometimes even three placental lakes around the third trimester.
 Though it may not directly affect the baby or the birthing process, it is advisable to take medical advice if it is noticed during scans.